ABasu/slider/README.md

 Usage
 -----

-Slider accepts a text file (default: slider.py) with a simple list of slides and generates a linked slideshow from them.
+Slider accepts a text file (default: slider.txt) with a simple list of slides and generates a linked slideshow from them.
 The slide list can contain comment lines starting with `#` and blank lines along with the ordered list of files to be linked in the slideshow.
 An example:

 		# Introduction
 		title_graphic.jpg